zetseatZ/into-cps.github.io/simulators/overture/index.md

 ## Example

-The following example is a *WaterTank* controller that seeks to keep the tank level between *min* and *max* by opening a valve.
+The following example is a *WaterTank* controller that seeks to keep the water level in the tank between *min* and *max* by opening and closing a valve.
 It has a fixed inflow.

 Extract from `modelDescription.xml`